hazevedosa/bidirectional-trust/README.md

 ### Robots' Artificial Trust

 1. Run `data/robotTrust_dataGen.m` on MATLAB.

-  That will generate the sythentic data for the Artificial Trust Mode simulation.
-Here, line _41_ can be changed to represent the value of _N_.
+  (That will generate the sythentic data for the Artificial Trust Mode simulation.
+Here, line _41_ can be changed to represent the value of _N_.)

 2. Run `python3 RobotTrustModel_2Dim.py` from the `code` directory.

-  That will generate the file `results/resultsRobotTrust_2Dim.mat`
+  (That will generate the file `results/resultsRobotTrust_2Dim.mat`.)

 3. Explore the results file `results/resultsRobotTrust_2Dim.mat` on MATLAB